noedigsti/common/2x2-nn/README.md

 using TensorFlow, that learns to classify 2x2 grayscale images and predict whether the image is one of (7) classes: black, white, uniform, horizontal, vertical, diagonal, or other.
 The model is trained on a dataset of (N=21000) 2x2 grayscale images that are custom generated from the [datagen.py](./datagen.py).

 Features:
-- [x] Input layer, that is a convolutional (2D) layer with 16 filters, kernel size of 2x2, and ReLU activation
+- [x] Convolutional (2D) layer with 16 filters, kernel size of 2x2, and ReLU activation
 - [x] A flatten layer
+- [x] Dense layer with 32 neurons and ReLU activation
-- [x] Two dense layers with 32 neurons and ReLU activation
+- [x] Dense layer with 32 neurons and ReLU activation
 - [x] A dropout layer with a dropout rate of 0.3
 - [x] Output layer with 7 neurons and softmax activation
+- [x] A very small amount of ~1900 parameters

 ## Results